 “Do parents have to pay for GCSEs & A Levels?”

-Homeschooling is considered private education and parents of home educated children are responsible for the full cost of both learning the material and sitting the actual exams.
+Homeschooling and its laws are considered private education and parents of home-educated children are responsible for the full cost of both learning the material and sitting the actual exams.

 “Where do homeschooled children learn GCSE or A Level material?”

-Home educated children may use any number of resources in order to learn material needed to take GCSEs or other exams if they wish to take them.
-These resources may include tutors; attendance at college; flexi-schooling; private tutors; group homeschool classes; co-ops and online courses, or simply studying at home with parental and familial guidance.
+Home-educated children may use any number of resources in order to learn the material needed to take GCSEs or other exams if they wish to take them.
+These resources may include tutors; attendance at college; Flexi-schooling; private tutors; group homeschool classes; co-ops and online courses, or simply studying at home with parental and familial guidance.

 “Where do homeschooled children sit GCSE exams and A Levels / How do you take a GCSE or A Level outside of school?”

 This depends on a number of factors.
-Homeschooled children may be able to sit their GCSEs in a local school or other exam centre as long as they pay for it themselves.
+Homeschooled children may be able to sit their GCSEs in a local public or private school or other exam centers as long as they pay for it themselves.

 “Can homeschooled children take A-levels and go to University?”

-The answers for the GCSE questions above apply in exactly the same way to any path of further education.
-If homeschooled children (or anyone else) wants to do a University course without fulfilling the grade requirements they may be able to do an Access course, such as those offered by the Open University, in place of GCSEs and A Levels.
+The answers to the GCSE questions above apply in exactly the same way to any path of further education.
+If homeschooled children (or anyone else) want to do a University course without fulfilling the grade requirements they may be able to do an Access course, such as those offered by the Open University, in place of GCSEs and A-Levels.